 The TPEG program is funded from tuition paid by credit students attending VC.
 The applicant must be enrolled at least half-time during the term or terms for which the grant is awarded and have ﬁnancial need.
 This grant is awarded on a ﬁrst come, ﬁrst served basis, and the amount is based on the student’s enrollment.

-TOWARD EXCELLENCE, ACCESS AND SUCCESS GRANT (TEXAS GRANT) - The TEXAS grant is awarded to Texas residents who were previous recipients of an initial year TEXAS Grant prior to Fall 2014 and are enrolled at least three-quarter time and meet the following eligibility requirements: have ﬁnancial need and an expected family contribution of that is equal to or less thank the cap as determined by the Texas Higher Education Coordination Board; do not have a felony conviction involving a controlled substance; do not have a bachelor's degree and are registered with selective service (if required).
-Continuing eligibility requires the student to have a cumulative GPA of 2.5 or higher and complete at least 24 semester credit hours per year.
+TOWARD EXCELLENCE, ACCESS AND SUCCESS GRANT (TEXAS GRANT) - The TEXAS grant is awarded to Texas residents who were previous recipients of an initial year TEXAS Grant prior to Fall 2014 and are enrolled at least three-quarter time and meet the following eligibility requirements: have ﬁnancial need and an expected family contribution that is equal to or less than the cap as determined by the Texas Higher Education Coordination Board; do not have a felony conviction involving a controlled substance; do not have a bachelor's degree and are registered with selective service (if required).
+Continuing eligibility requires the student to have a financial aid cumulative GPA of 2.5 or higher and complete at least 24 semester credit hours in his or her most recent academic year.
 The maximum TEXAS grant award, as determined by the Texas Higher Education Coordinating Board, is the average statewide amount of in-district tuition and required fees.
-In order for 2013-2014 TEXAS Grant recipients to receive a renewal award for the 2014-2015 school year, they must complete their financial aid file by January 1, 2015.
+In order for eligible recipients to receive a renewal award for the 2016-2017 school year, they must complete their financial aid file by January 1, 2017.
 Students who fail to meet this deadline cannot be guaranteed a renewal award, No new initial year TEXAS Grant awards will be made as funding for this program has been discontinued.

 TEXAS EDUCATIONAL OPPORTUNITY GRANT (TEOG) -

-The TEOG Grant is awarded ﬁrst come, ﬁrst served to Texas residents who are enrolled at least half-time and meet the following eligibility requirements: have ﬁnancial need have an expected family contribution that is below the cap as defined by the Texas Higher Education Coordination Board; and not been convicted of a felony involving a controlled substance.
+The TEOG Grant is awarded ﬁrst come, ﬁrst served to Texas residents who are enrolled at least half-time and meet the following eligibility requirements: have ﬁnancial need and have an expected family contribution that is below the cap as defined by the Texas Higher Education Coordination Board; are registered with selective service (if required); and have not been convicted of a felony or crime involving a controlled substance.
+Initial recipients must be enrolled in the first 30 hours of an associate's degree or certificate program and must meet Vernon College's satisfactory academic progress standards.
+Continuing eligibility requires the student to have a financial aid cumulative GPA of 2.5 or higher and a 75% successful completion rate in his or her most recent academic year.
+The maximum timeframe for receiving the grant is the first of: 4 years from the start of the semester in which the student received the first award through the program; 75 semester credit hours attempted while receiving the grant; or completion of an associate degree.
 The maximum TEOG Grant is determined by the Texas Higher Education Coordinating Board.
-Award amounts will be prorated in relation to the student's enrollment status as of the census date.
+Award amounts will be prorated in relation to the student's enrollment status on the day after the census date.

 COLLEGE WORK-STUDY EMPLOYMENT PROGRAMS - Both the Federal and State College Work-Study Programs provide jobs on campus for undergraduate students with demonstrated financial need who must or prefer to work while in school in order to meet their educational expenses.
 Work hours are flexible and generally fit the student's class schedule.
 Students are paid the prevailing minimum wage twice monthly.
 Each work-study student is awarded an amount that cannot be exceeded.
 Once the student's award is earned, employment is terminated.
 Employment through the College Work-Study Program does not make the student eligible for unemployment compensation when the job is terminated and/or the school term ends.
-To qualify for work-study employment, students must be enrolled at least half-time.
+Students in the state work study program must be enrolled at least half-time.
 Eligible students should apply for work-study by completing an application for work-study employment in the financial aid office.
 Job notices are posted in the financial aid office and on the VC financial aid homepage.
 The student is responsible for scheduling interviews with supervisors of jobs in which they are interested.